Souvik-Mandal-Harvard/ES_GPU/README.md

 ```

 ### Step 3: Start Your Docker Container
-> Now that you have successfully created your container and linked your project path to it, you want to now enter the container environment to start analyzing your data.
-You can do this by simpally running the following code and replacing *<CONTAINER_NAME>* with whatever you decided on from the previous step.
+> Once the container is successfully created and the project path is linked to it, you can now start analyzing your data.
+For that, first you need to enter the container environment by simpally running the following code and replacing *<CONTAINER_NAME>* with whatever name you chose for the container in the previous step.
 > If at any moment you want to exit the container and go back to your root environment just run ```docker stop``` or click "Control-C"

 ```sh